-- 3. Click Assign Plate Contents to implement the changes. - Enter the designated sample name in each well containing a sample or allelic ladder.
+- 3. Click "Assign Plate Contents" to implement the changes. - Enter the designated sample name in each well containing a sample or allelic ladder.
 This will identify the well positions of each sample for the data collection and processing. - 5.
-Under Assay, choose the correct assay for the analysis.
-If you followed the steps under "Setting up a run" on page 27, click Add from Library and select Investigator 26plex from as Instrument Protocol.
+Under "Assay", choose the correct assay for the analysis.
+If you followed the steps under "Setting up a run", click "Add from Library" and select "Investigator 26plex" from "as Instrument Protocol".
 All named wells on the plate must have an assigned assay. - 6.
-Repeat for File name conventions and Results group. - 7.
-Select the wells for which to specify an assay.
-Tick the boxes that are next to the name of the Assay, File name conventions, and Results group to assign those to the selected wells. - 8.
+Repeat for "File name conventions" and "Results group". - Select the wells for which to specify an assay.
+Tick the boxes that are next to "the name of the Assay", "File name conventions", and "Results group" to assign those to the selected wells. - 8.
 If not already done, load the assembled plate to the instrument and close the instrument door to reinitialize the instrument.
-Click Link Plate for Run.
-In the next screen, enter the desired run name and click Start Run.
+Click "Link Plate for Run".
+In the next screen, enter the desired run name and click "Start Run".